Kurt Adelberger

-Kurt Ludvig Adelberger is an American astrophysicist and sustainability manager, who formerly worked at Google as a principal in energy and sustainability and was previously the Engagement Manager for McKinsey & Company.
+Kurt Ludvig Adelberger is an American astrophysicist and sustainability manager.
+He formerly worked at Google as a principal in energy and sustainability, and was previously the engagement manager for McKinsey & Company.

 Biography

 He earned his B.S. at Harvey Mudd College and a Ph.D. from the California Institute of Technology, where he was advised by Charles C. Steidel.
-His thesis was entitled Star formation and structure formation at redshifts 1 < z < 4 and has been cited in 31 other papers.
+His thesis was entitled Star formation and structure formation at redshifts 1 < z < 4, and has been cited in 31 other papers.
 He defended his thesis in 2001.

 Prior to working at Mckinsey & Company, Adelberger worked at Carnegie Observatories.
-He has published 194 papers in the field of astrophysics, and has been cited over 2000 times.
-In 2000, Adelberger was named a junior fellow of Harvard University.
+He has published 194 papers in the field of astrophysics, and has been cited over 2,000 times.
+In 2000, he was named a junior fellow of Harvard University.

 Selected publications

-His notable publications include Lyman-Break Galaxies at z 4 and the Evolution of the Ultraviolet Luminosity Density at High Redshift, cited by 1945 other articles and Spectroscopic confirmation of a population of normal star-forming galaxies at redshifts z> 3 cited by 1766 other articles.
+His notable publications include Lyman-Break Galaxies at z 4 and the Evolution of the Ultraviolet Luminosity Density at High Redshift, cited by 1945 other articles and Spectroscopic confirmation of a population of normal star-forming galaxies at redshifts z> 3 cited by 1,766 other articles.
 He has spoken at GreenBiz on how distributed generation will influence grid evolution.
 He also holds the patent for a thermostat system which allows the user to specify a range of acceptable temperatures.